CYang0515/NonCuboidRoom/README.md

 ## Acknowledgements

-We would like to thanks [Lei Jin](https://github.com/rxqy) for providing us the code for parsing the layout annotations in SUN RGB-D dataset.
+We would like to thank [Lei Jin](https://github.com/rxqy) for providing us the code for parsing the layout annotations in SUN RGB-D dataset.